kerem-z/ceng501-project/readme.md

 ### 2.1 Methodology: The Paper's Approach

 The Salience-Guided Faithfulness Coefficient (SaCo) is a novel evaluation metric designed to assess the faithfulness of post-hoc explanations in Vision Transformers (ViTs).
 Faithfulness refers to the degree to which salience scores accurately represent the true influence of input features on a model's predictions.
-The SaCo methodology involves the following steps:
+The SaCo methodology involves the following steps

 #### **1. Core Idea: Faithfulness Assumption**
 - The fundamental assumption of faithfulness is: